masteranza/ScienceNotebooks/README.md

 > Anki highlights will be ignored when exporting to TeX.

-> The commands for Anki highlighting, Zotero referencing and referencing equations (also any other content!)
+> The commands for Anki highlighting, Zotero referencing and referencing equations (also any other content!) are available in the Mathematica `Insert` menu.

 ## Figures in notebooks